sheraadams/sheraadams.github.io/README.md

 I designed professional-quality communications covering oral, written, and visual communications for a significant number of my classes.
 This class, as well as CS330, Computational Graphics, allowed me the greatest opportunity to present my work and discuss my approach and reasoning the most.

-For this course, I created a code review video in which I break down the code for each of my capstone projects analyzing the code’s strengths and weaknesses as well as looking for opportunities to enhance the code to conform to software engineering best practcices.
+For this course, I created a code review video in which I break down the code for each of my capstone projects analyzing the code’s strengths and weaknesses as well as looking for opportunities to enhance the code to conform to software engineering best practices.
 I enjoyed the opportunity to have a platform for my thought processes and an audience for my hard work, but most of all I am grateful for the opportunity to finally present my work to other software engineering professionals in a focused environment and get real feedback in the context of my career progress.

 Similarly, for CS330, I have developed many online resources for developers to collaborate and learn from my examples and resources.
 As I completed CS330 which uses C++ and the OpenGL framework API to create graphics applications I found it challenging to configure my projects and I felt that this was the barrier that kept many people from attempting to learn OpenGL.
 As a result of this, I created some short YouTube tutorials demonstrating how to configure new projects in Visual Studio.

 **Course Outcome 3:** Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

 I started programming on my own as a high schooler.
-I enjoyed the freedom and the dark font themes allowed by the IDE when compared to Microsoft office.
+I enjoyed the freedom and the dark font themes allowed by the IDE when compared to Microsoft Office.
 I enjoyed the way I could accomplish whatever I wanted to on the screen with code.
 When I decided that I wanted to study computer science, my approach changed and simply making things happen no longer was my goal.
 My goal became to become more abstract.
 It became more about doing things the appropriate way.
 Efficiency and following best practices were now the goal.

 I developed the ability to design and assess computing solutions for specific challenges, employing algorithmic principles and adhering to computer science practices and standards to achieve optimal resolution for many situations.
 I began my programming journey as a self-taught programmer in High School.
-Then, I was enamoured by the dark-themed aesthetics enabled by IDEs like Dreamweaver.
+Then, I was enamored by the dark-themed aesthetics enabled by IDEs like Dreamweaver.
 However, as my decision to study computer science solidified, my approach evolved.
 I was no longer content with merely making things happen on the screen with code, my objective shifted towards abstraction and efficiency.
 The focus transitioned to conforming to software engineering practices while accomplishing what I set out to do in code.

 Completing CS300, Data Structures and Algorithms, was a significant milestone for me as I learned so much about the importance of choosing efficient data structures to accomplish my work.
 Consider a C++ application that loads courses from a text file, orders them alphabetically, prints a current course list, and allows for insertion and deletion into the course list.
-If this project were to grow in size enough, simple insertions and deletions could exhaust the systems resources.
+If this project were to grow in size enough, simple insertions and deletions could exhaust the system's resources.

 To address the need for efficiency as the project scales, the appropriate data structure should be implemented.
 For this C++ application, I implemented a binary search tree.
 A binary search tree is extremely efficient and yields fast search results.
 Binary search trees are good for applications that prioritize search efficiency and they are great when growth and modification in the future are expected.
 The binary search tree, however, requires storage for the tree itself and maintenance and it may not be practical for more simple, straightforward applications.